Stem Cell Basics

 Scientists are trying to understand two fundamental properties of stem cells that relate to their long-term self-renewal:

-- Why can embryonic stem cells proliferate for a year or more in the laboratory without differentiating, but most non-embryonic stem cells cannot; and
+- Why can embryonic stem cells proliferate for a year or more in the laboratory without differentiating, but most adult stem cells cannot; and

 - What are the factors in living organisms that normally regulate stem cell proliferation and self-renewal?

 Discovering the answers to these questions may make it possible to understand how cell proliferation is regulated during normal embryonic development or during the abnormal cell division that leads to cancer.
 Such information would also enable scientists to grow embryonic and non-embryonic stem cells more efficiently in the laboratory.

 The specific factors and conditions that allow stem cells to remain unspecialized are of great interest to scientists.
 It has taken scientists many years of trial and error to learn to derive and maintain stem cells in the laboratory without them spontaneously differentiating into specific cell types.
 For example, it took two decades to learn how to grow human embryonic stem cells in the laboratory following the development of conditions for growing mouse stem cells.
 Likewise, scientists must first understand the signals that enable a non-embryonic (adult) stem cell population to proliferate and remain unspecialized before they will be able to grow large numbers of unspecialized adult stem cells in the laboratory.

 Stem cells are unspecialized.
 One of the fundamental properties of a stem cell is that it does not have any tissue-specific structures that allow it to perform specialized functions.
 For example, a stem cell cannot work with its neighbors to pump blood through the body (like a heart muscle cell), and it cannot carry oxygen molecules through the bloodstream (like a red blood cell).
 However, unspecialized stem cells can give rise to specialized cells, including heart muscle cells, blood cells, or nerve cells.